hotwired/turbo-ios/Docs/QuickStartGuide.md

 This is a quick start guide to creating the most minimal Turbo iOS application from scratch get up and running in a few minutes.
 This will support basic back/forward navigation, but will not be a fully functional application.

 1. First, create a new iOS app from the Xcode File > New > Project menu and choose the default iOS "App" template.
-Note: When using XCode >= 12, be sure to choose "UIKit App Delegate" under "Lifecycle" in the project creation dialog.
+Note: When using XCode >= 12, be sure to choose "Storyboard" under "Lifecycle" and "UIKit App Delegate" under "Lifecycle" in the project creation dialog.

 2. Select your app's main top-level project, go to the Swift Packages tab and add the Turbo iOS dependency by entering in `https://github.com/hotwired/turbo-ios`.